 Sunday at 3 p.m. all Campers.
 Day Campers received Dinner on Sunday and stay until 9 p.m.

 Camp concludes on Wednesday at 12:30 p.m.
 There will be a brief awards ceremony prior to checkout.

 A full baseball and living experience.
 Immerse yourself in baseball and new friends off and on the field.
 Live, eat, breathe and sleep baseball!

-Includes all baseball and night activities, dinner on Sunday, lunch and dinner Monday-Tuesday.
-Extended Day campers will be picked up at 8:00 p.m. on Sunday, 3:00 p.m. on Monday and Tuesday and Wednesday 12:30 p.m. when camp ends.
+Includes all baseball and night activities, dinner on Sunday and lunch on Monday-Tuesday.
+Day campers will be picked up at 9:00 p.m. on Sunday, 3:00 p.m. on Monday and Tuesday and Wednesday 12:30 p.m. when camp ends.